The AI Search Visibility Guide for Science marketers

 • 1Give every section a clear H2 or H3 heading that describes exactly what that section answers.

 • 2Write a direct-answer paragraph (40-60 words) at the top of each section.
-AI pulls this first.
+AI systems often favour concise answer-style passages when generating responses.

 • 3Use tables for comparisons, numbered lists for processes, and bullets for features.
 Do not bury information in long paragraphs.